 A Compilation of New and Emerging Health Technologies From Around the World

 CADTH’s Horizon Scanning service identifies and monitors new and emerging health technologies likely to have a significant impact on health care in Canada.
-The program systematically scans and monitors health information resources to identify promising health technologies not yet in wide use in the Canadian health care system.
+The service systematically scans and monitors health information resources to identify promising health technologies not yet in wide use in the Canadian health care system.
 It then provides summaries of current information about the use, effectiveness, cost, and implementation of these technologies, which it publishes regularly in bulletins and newsletters.

 Horizon Scan Agency Websites Included in This Roundup